-The following items could preclude eligibility of a GEDTF application:
+The following items could preclude the eligibility of a GEDTF application:

-- 1. Projects that do not meet the \$150,000 minimum project budget threshold. - 2.
-The applicant's status on delinquencies or defaults on federal, state or local taxes, pending litigation or any other liens on any publicly or privately financed loan. - 3.
-A felony conviction, a serious crime, and/or an ethical violation (including but not limited to professional suspensions, reprimands, or sanctions) on behalf of any director or principal in a corporation, partner in a partnership or member of any other organization. - 4.
-Non-compliance of an applicant with the Conflict of Interest requirements established by the State Ethics Commission. - 5.
-If a grantee is unable to provide the documentation necessary to enter into the grant agreement within 1 year from the signed award acknowledgement letter, the grant may be cancelled at the discretion of the Director.
+- 1. The project does not meet the \$150,000 minimum project budget threshold. - 2.
+The applicant's status on delinquencies or defaults on federal, state, or local taxes, pending litigation, or any other liens on any publicly or privately financed loan. - 3.
+A felony conviction, a serious crime, and/or an ethical violation (including but not limited to professional suspensions, reprimands, or sanctions) on behalf of any director or principal in a corporation, partner in a partnership, or member of any other organization. - 4.
+Non-compliance of an applicant with the Conflict-of-Interest requirements established by the State Ethics Commission. - 5.
+If a grantee is unable to provide the documentation necessary to enter into the grant agreement within 6 months from the signed award acknowledgement letter, the grant may be cancelled at the discretion of the Director. - C. Following the evaluations and subsequent recommendations from RAAC, eligible grant requests will be forwarded to the CFA for final consideration.